Chris-Tophski/SudokuMakerConstraints/constraints/sudoku.md

 # Sudoku
 A Sudoku puzzle in general consists of a square shaped, contiguous grid of n by n cells, with n rows, n columns and n regions.
 The solution consists of n different symbols, not repeating within a row, column and region.
+Classic Sudoku puzzles also have given digits, but they may be omitted or minimized in a variant Sudoku, because of restrictions of additional rules render them redundant.

 ## Default
 The default Sudoku is a 9x9 grid, regularly partitioned into 3x3 boxes.